Contrastive Spectral Rectification: Test-Time Defense towards Zero-shot Adversarial Robustness of CLIP: Insight

 The results in Figure~\ref{fig:Freq-grad} (Right) reveal a sensitivity imbalance.
 While perturbations restricted to low-frequency bands (\textit{e.g.}, $0\text{-}30$) induce small feature shifts $\Delta_{\Phi}$, especially under low noise budgets ($\ell_\infty<4/255$), those targeting mid-to-high frequency bands trigger large representational deviations.
 This indicates that the model's representation is hypersensitive to mid-to-high frequency components.
 Consequently, these bands constitute a structural vulnerability, allowing minimal noise to efficiently displace the image embedding from its natural semantic manifold.

 \textls[-10]{Finally, we investigate the effectiveness of attacks across different frequency bands.
 Our analysis reveals an efficiency-imperceptibility trade-off, as shown in Figure~\ref{fig:loss}.
 Specifically, confining perturbations to the low-frequency band results in inefficiency, necessitating prohibitive budgets (\textit{e.g.}, $\ell_\infty=16/255$) to match the damage of high-frequency attacks (\textit{e.g.}, $\ell_\infty=2/255$).
 This magnitude amplification introduces conspicuous wavy artifacts, thereby violating the imperceptibility premise.
 We attribute this to an inherent gradient incompatibility.
-As evidenced in Figure~\ref{fig:loss-png} (and theoretical analysis in Appendix~\ref{app:proof_gradient}), the gradient for adversarial aggressiveness exhibits consistent negative cosine similarity with that of low-frequency confinement.
-Driven by this optimization landscape, \textbf{attacks naturally gravitate toward the mid-to-high frequency bands to maximize efficiency}.}
+As evidenced in Figure~\ref{fig:loss-png}, the gradient for adversarial aggressiveness exhibits consistent negative cosine similarity with that of low-frequency confinement (theoretical analysis in Appendix~\ref{app:proof_gradient}).
+Based on the above analysis, \textbf{adversarial attacks naturally gravitate toward the mid-to-high frequency bands to maximize efficiency}.
+Though shaped by training data, paradigms, and architectures~\cite{maiya2021frequency}, this preference is consistent across large-scale pre-trained VLMs (see Appendix~\ref{app:freq_backbones}).}

 [1]{ $\triangleright$ \textit{#1}}